-Let me be clear; embracing and overcoming failures doesn’t make you a hero.
-Nor do you need to be some kind of superhuman to embrace failure.
+Let me be clear: embracing and overcoming failures doesn’t make you a hero.
+Nor do you need to be superhuman to embrace failure.

 There’s an Edgar Allan Poe story called “A Descent into the Maelstrom” about a fisherman whose boat is sucked into an enormous whirlpool.